Our Minister and Staff

 Phone: (650) 365-6913

-As Office Administrator, Jan finds joy in creating efficiencies and training others on UUFRC systems and processes to support its community.
+As Church Administrator, Jan finds joy in working on new projects helping make UUFRC the best it can be, creating efficiencies and training others on UUFRC systems and processes to support its community.
 UUFRC does wonderful things at both micro and macro levels and she is proud to be part of the team effort.

 Crystal Valdez-Chandra, Associate Administrator